-- .@rickhess99 advises edu-philanthrophy to remember the Hippocratic oath: first, do no harm
+- @rickhess99 advises edu-philanthropy to remember the Hippocratic oath: first, do no harm

-- In @educationweek @rickhess99 says effective philanthropy will remember that more money can actually make it tougher to reform K-12
+- In @educationweek @rickhess99 cautions philanthropy that more money can actually make it tougher to reform K-12

 - From 1933 to 2010, the US spent more on K-12 schooling each year than the year before.